occupational therapists for children

 • Play skills (such as turn taking, how to play with other children, pretend play)

-Occupational Therapists can support families in the home, school, kindergarten or daycare center and in the community.
+Occupational Therapists can support families in many different settings, such as the home, school, kindergarten or day-care centre and in the community, not just in the clinic.

 Skip to content